Rhabdomyolysis Muscle Breakdown and Acute Kidney Injury Risk

 Diagnostic Testing

-- Urinalysis and urine myoglobin assessment.
+- Urinalysis with urine myoglobin/protein byproduct assessment.

 Nursing Interventions